gskudlarick/jcatdemo/README.md

 ## To Build and Run the project

-* In a terminal window on Mac, Linux, or git bash on Windows:.
+* In a terminal window on Mac, Linux, or git bash on Windows
+* Required Installations:
+  * Maven, Java 8
 ``` sh
   >git clone https://github.com/gskudlarick/jcatdemo.git
   >cd jcatdemo